- Why A Remote Support Visual Solution in Field Service is so Essential

-1. Is the solution quick to implement?
+1. Is the remote support solution quick to implement?

 Under normal circumstances, the journey toward implementing the right solution can take several months or more.
 Right now, enterprises such as Verizon are demanding deployment within one or two days.
 That naturally leads them toward a SaaS solution that can go live in under 24 hours.
 The proven implementation capabilities of the vendor are therefore a critical consideration.